-It is often quite complex and time consuming to get a data science project off the ground.
-So I am sharing some of my thoughts and my checklist for what needs to be in place to get a project started.
+It is often quite complex and time-consuming to get a data science project off the ground.
+So I am sharing some of my thoughts and my checklist for what needs to be in place to get a data science project started.

 I would advise the following approach: a series of calls to establish requirements, followed by a kickoff meeting for data exploration, followed by a couple of weeks for both sides to get everything together that they need to get the project started.